chmouel/blog/content/posts/kotlin-primer.md

 * “Kotlin coroutines structured concurrency”
 * “Ktor client/server”
 * “Kotlin sealed classes vs enums”
-* “Arrow-kt” if you want the FP rabbit hole
+* “Arrow-kt” for FP-style programming

-Or just start writing.
-Kotlin rewards doing, not reading.
+Or simply start coding.
+Kotlin rewards experimentation and practical use.

+---

+*Thanks for reading.* If this helped you or made Kotlin a bit clearer, feel free to share it or reuse parts of it for your own notes.